 Some essential ad performance metrics to monitor include click-through rates (CTR), conversion rates, cost-per-click (CPC), and return on investment (ROI).
 CTR measures the percentage of clicks on your ads compared to the number of impressions.
 Conversion rates measure the percentage of visitors who take a desired action, such as making a purchase or filling out a form.

 CPC measures the cost of each click on your ad, while ROI measures the return on investment of your ad campaigns.
-By monitoring these metrics, you can identify areas where you need to improve and optimize your campaigns for better results.
+The average cost per click in Google Ads is between $2 and $4, while the most expensive keywords can cost upwards of $501.
+By monitoring these metrics, you can identify areas where you need to improve and optimize your search campaigns for better results.

 Negative keywords are keywords that you don’t want your ads to appear for.
 By using negative keywords, you can filter out irrelevant searches and ensure that your ads are only shown to your target audience.